 Ask yourself what reason he had to change his name.

 Watch his YouTube channel.
 Note that the comments are disabled and the testimonials playlist is empty (although there are 5 brief testimonials in one of his videos).
 Note the recording quality of the videos.

 Pay attention to his body language during the broadcast, the hollow look of his eyes, which seem to be directed towards the teleprompter , not to the audience.

-Most important: do your research as soon as possible because chances are that the information may disappear from the web pretty quickly, let alone the man himself (as has already happened over the past two years).
+Most importantly: do your research as soon as possible because chances are that the information may disappear from the web pretty quickly, let alone the man himself (as has already happened over the past two years).

 The desire to make money online is understandable, especially during these days of pandemic.
 That's why you should double check where to put your money.